This post contains affiliate links and may earn commissions on recommended products. As an Amazon Associate, I earn from qualifying purchases.

 My husband likes to add sour cream and hot sauce sometimes.
 We also keep the pepper grinder on the table for some fresh cracked pepper on top.

-You could even offer croutons, crispy fried onions, thinly sliced jalapenos, or whatever you fancy on your favorite soups.
+You could even offer croutons, crispy fried onions, thinly sliced jalapeños, or whatever you fancy on your favorite soups.
+Set everything out in small bowls so diners can garnish to their heart’s content!

 Can I freeze baked potato soup?